 For the Media

-As an international authority on the aftermath of suicide with 20+ years of professional experience—and the longtime survivor of my own brother’s suicide—I can offer perspective and information through an expert voice, to complement what might be elicited from family members, friends, and/or first responders.
-I can address:
+As an international authority on the aftermath of suicide with 20+ years of professional experience—and the longtime survivor of my own brother’s suicide—I offer perspective and information through an expert voice, to complement what might be elicited from family members, friends, and/or first responders.
+I also provide guidance on best practices for safely reporting on or writing about suicide.

 -